arutz12/Raspberry-Weather-EPD/README.md

 ## The PI and the E-Ink display

+For keeping things simple I created two scripts which run simultaneously.
+The one fetches sensor data and forecast the other handles button events.
 The refresh scipt runs every 5 minutes and generates three frames which can be displayed with the help of the buttons of the HAT.
 For the output see the screenshots dir.
 Sensor data is pulled from ThingSpeak, forecast from DarkSky.